yaratsu/yaratsu.github.io/content/authors/admin/_index.md

 ## About Me

-Atsutomo Yara is a PhD student in Machine Learning at the Graduate School of Engineering Science, Osaka University.
+Atsutomo Yara is a PhD student in Machine Learning at the Graduate School of Engineering Science, The University of Osaka.
 His superviser is [Yoshikazu Terada](https://sites.google.com/site/teradahp/home).
 His research interests include the theoretical foundations of machine learning and mathematical statistics.